pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1485 OutOfMemory

+Today, I started debugging a Java OutOfMemory error.
+Our application utilizes 2GB of RAM memory, but it's throwing an OutOfMemory exception because the heap space is full.
+Tomorrow, I plan to review the resource consumption of the application and pinpoint the part of the code where the memory is being exhausted.

 ### Day 1484 Deep Dive SFTP Protocol

 Today I have been studied how works the SFTP protocol.
 I learned interesting things like the SFTP protocol runs on the SSH protocol, you need first creates a SSH connection and then a SFTP channel is open by the serves that manage the connection.